calamuslabs/calamus-sdk/README.md

 const CalamusInstance = new Calamus('bnb', false, 'covalent_key');
 ```

-_You can come https://www.covalenthq.com/platform/#/auth/register/, register an account then get API key to provide to
+_You can register a Covalent API key at https://www.covalenthq.com/platform/#/auth/register/, and provide it to this command._
-Calamus Initial_

 ## Create Stream